 How can you tell if you have postnatal depression or if you have the baby blues?

 “Looking at the symptoms of PND, many would say that every parent may feel each of them at some point," says Donna.
 “The difference between PND and baby blues is that these symptoms persist for a long period of time.

-“Baby blues lasts for two to four days immediately after the baby has been born.
-For those suffering with PND it extends to weeks, months or years, depending on when it’s treated.”
+“Baby blues last for two to four days immediately after the baby has been born.
+For those suffering from PND, it extends to weeks, months or years, depending on when it’s treated.”